 Furnace must have a 115 VAC power supply properly connected and grounded.
 Proper polarity must be maintained for correct operation.
-In addition to the following start-up and adjustment items, refer to further information in Section XVI, Operational Checks.
+In addition to the following start-up and adjustment items, refer to further information in Operational Checks section.

 HEAT ANTICIPATOR SETTING